Ying2019F/CVII_SemesterProject/README.md

 3. Run create_data.sh to create LMDB database and make a soft link in examples/amazon/

 #Training and evaluation

 1. Run ssd_pascal_orig.py to train the model
 2. Run score_ssd_pascal.py to evaluate the model

+#Visualization

+To run ssd_amazon_detect.ipynb to do the detection on a single tote image